swallowcamel/nancywiki/Razor-View-Engine.md

 The Razor engine in Nancy is a custom implementation built around the Razor syntax parser.
-Please note that the implementation may have differences to implementation used by ASP.NET MVC.
+Please note that the implementation may have differences to the implementation used by ASP.NET MVC.

 ## Installing Razor